-Enter the name of each person in your tax household who was granted a coverage exemption from the Marketplace or has an application for a coverage exemption pending with the Marketplace.
+Enter the name of each person in your tax household who was granted a coverage exemption from the Marketplace.
 If the individual is listed on page 1 of your tax return, enter the name exactly as it appears on your tax return.